Illuka Parish

 Illuka Parish (Illuka vald) was an Estonian municipality located in Ida-Viru County.
-It had a population of 1013 and an area of 517 km².
+It had a population of 1,013 and an area of 517 km^{2}.

 Villages

 Agusalu, Edivere, Illuka, Jaama, Kaatermu, Kaidma, Kamarna, Karoli, Kuremäe, Kivinõmme, Konsu, Kuningaküla, Kurtna, Ohakvere, Ongassaare, Permisküla, Puhatu, Rausvere, Vasavere.

 History

 Illuka Parish was formed on 13 February 1992.

 In 2017, as part of Administrative reform in Estonia, Illuka Parish, along with Alajõe Parish, Iisaku Parish, Mäetaguse Parish and Tudulinna Parish, were merged into a new administrative unit - Alutaguse Parish.
 Illuka Municipal Council did not do so willingly and disputed the forced merger in Supreme Court of Estonia, but lost the case.